 She developed an idea that took my breath away, not only because of how it looked but also because of the cleverness behind it.
 Her design work is of the highest standard […] but so too was the customer service.
 Tim Owen

 The Esperanto Association of Britain is a charity aimed at promoting the Esperanto language in the United Kingdom and required a replacement for their aging identity.
 This concept is based on flag semaphore, which encapsulates not only language and communicating across barriers but also Britain's proud maritime history.
 A marine-based logo also seemed appropriate in relation to the death of William Thomas Stead (one of the EAB's founders) aboard the RMS Titanic.
 There are naturally some parallels with the formation of the CND logo, which matches the idealism and desire for peace that Esperanto was born from.
 The fluid lines are intended to deepen the connection with water and suggest globe while avoiding the cliché of using an actual depiction of earth.

 The Faber Film book series features interviews with the directors Woody Allen, David Cronenberg, Terry Gilliam and Anthony Minghella.
-Each cover posesses its own unique use of typography and simple imagery with only the spine design & careful selection of colour binding them together as a set.
+Each cover posesses its own unique use of typography and simple imagery with only the spine design and careful selection of colour binding them together as a set.
 Clear and bold single-colour imagery was used as the covers needed to be suitable for use on monochrome ebook displays.